 Items have to be in stock at a local Costco in order for Lowe’s to match the lower Costco price, and Lowe’s employees need to be able to verify the Costco price — either on the website, or by calling the store.
 If they can’t verify the price, you may be turned down.
 See Lowe’s full price matching policy.

-You can get Costco prices on your pet supplies by showing proof of the Costco price (receipt, ad, etc.) — you just can’t get clearance or liquidation prices matched.
+You can get Costco prices on your pet supplies by showing proof of the Costco price (ad, Costco.com price etc.) — you just can’t get clearance or liquidation prices matched.
 See PetSmart’s full price matching policy.

 You can request Petco match a Costco price on an item only for in-store items and purchases.
-For example, if you see a Petco price online that’s higher than Costco’s price, Petco won’t match that.
+For example, if you see a price at Petco.com that’s higher than Costco’s price, Petco won’t match that.
 But if you see an item in-store at Petco that’s higher than Costco’s price, Petco will give you Costco’s price.
 See Petco’s full price matching policy.

 You can request that Target give you Costco’s price for the Keurig you want to buy right on the spot when you prove Costco’s price (online or paper ad).
 You can also request that Target price match the Costco price up to 14 days after your Target purchase of the item.

-Costco has to be within 25 miles of your Target in order for this to work.
+Target matches Costco’s in-store price or the Costco.com price but to match the in-store price, Costco needs to be within 25 miles of your Target to be considered a “local” retailer.
 See Target’s full price matching policy.

-If you see an item you bought at JCPenney that’s sold at Costco for less, you have 14 days to get a price match.
-Plus, Penney’s will beat Costco’s price by 5%.
+If you see an item you bought at JCPenney that’s sold at Costco for less, you can ask for Costco’s price before you buy or you have 14 days to get a price match.
 See JCPenney’s full price matching policy.